-Past Perfect on Postoffice, one of the newest shops on the island, is an eclectic wonderland bursting with one-of-a-kind antiques, furniture, decorative home accessories, stained glass, jewelry and much more!
+Past Perfect on Postoffice, one of the newest shops on the island, is an eclectic wonderland bursting with one-of-a-kind antiques, just like fireside antiques, and brags of furniture, decorative home accessories, stained glass, jewelry and much more!
 The featured artist for the month of August is Ron Venable, a retired art teacher from the mainland, who paints salvaged doors with colorful island scenes that evoke both the past and present.
 His unique work is displayed in a rustic wood hutch brought to new life by Linda Vaughan, one of the shop’s dealers who specializes in painted furniture.

 Drop by this friendly, happy shop and visit the owners, Karen Brandt and Donna Siedow, who are also veterans of running some of the best estate sales on the island!
 Past Perfect is located at 2001 Postoffice St. #1 and is open Thursday through Monday, 10 a.m. to 6 p.m.
 Past Perfect is hosting an artist’s reception on Saturday, August 27 from 6 to 9 p.m. showing new works by Ron Venable and several other Galveston artists and everyone is invited to attend this special event.

 Star Drug Store Is An Antique In Itself

 First, a small history lesson for you: In 1886 the Scanlons built two buildings; one of them the Star.
 Renowned architect, Nicholas Clayton, was hired to design the building with his elaborate and decorative ideas.
 In 1906 a local druggist, by the name of Charles J. Michaelis, bought the building and hired a skilled contractor to convert the building exterior to brick.
 J. W. Zempter completed this $15,000 renovation successfully without compromising Clayton’s original design.